Amazon Prime Video will soon start showing ads during movies, shows — unless you pay an extra fee

 Ads in Prime Video content will start in the U.S., U.K., Germany, and Canada in early 2024, followed by France, Italy, Spain, Mexico, and Australia later in the year.
 Amazon said that it’s not making changes to the price of Prime membership next year.
 It plans to announce pricing for ad-free programming for countries other than the U.S. at a later time.

 Netflix and Disney+ have already moved to tiered subscriptions — and raised their subscription prices —as streaming services continue fighting over viewers.
-Many other streaming services, including Max, Hulu, Paramount+, and Peacock also have ad
+Many other streaming services, including Max, Hulu, Paramount+, and Peacock also have ad-supported plans.

 The Associated Press contributed to this report.